unclechu/xlib-keys-hack/README.md

    First for usual keys events and second for FN keys (like media keys, audio-player play/pause, increase/decrease volume, etc).

-   And you need to know your keyboard name in `xinput` to disable it, because this utility will read bare events behind X server and trigger specific fake X events, like simulating pressing keys, that's how it works.
+   You have to know your keyboard name in `xinput` to disable it, because this utility will read bare events behind X server and trigger specific fake X events, like simulating pressing keys, that's how it works.